Telecominfraproject/wlan-cloud-ucentralgw/PROTOCOL.md

 ```

 #### Config change pending event
-Device sends this message to tell the controller that the device
+Devices send this message to tell the controller that they device
 has received a configuration but is still running an older configuration.
 The controller will not
 reply to this message.
 ```